-Duchesne High School accepts transfer credits (fulfilling Duchesne's graduation requirements as listed above) earned in another school or program accredited by AdvancED or by another accrediting association.
+Duchesne High School may accept transfer credits from transfer students (fulfilling Duchesne's graduation requirements as listed above) earned in another school or program accredited by AdvancED or by another accrediting association.
 MoVip courses must be approved in advance to be applied to graduation requirements.
+Students enrolled at Duchesne must take their required coursework at Duchesne, transfer credits taken online or over the summer from other institutions is not accepted.